Use our search tool to browse our database of frequently asked questions!

 If the accident caused £600 of damage you would foot the whole bill.

-Underbody damage can cost a considerable amount so in the worst scenario you could be liable for a bigger bill if for example you go around a corner and find a large rock in the road which you cannot avoid.
+Underbody damage can cost a considerable amount so, in the worst case scenario, you could be liable for a bigger bill if for example you go around a corner and find a large rock in the road which you cannot avoid.

-You can protect the excess (although not normally the additional areas above) through your rental firm - typically this cover costs between £8 and £20 a day.
+You can purchase a policy to remove the excess (although not normally the additional areas above) through your rental firm - typically this cover costs between £8 and £20 a day.

-Alternatively you could buy independent car hire excess insurance which costs from less than £2 a day, and will also cover the tyres, wheels, glass, underbody and roof.
+Alternatively you could buy independent car hire excess insurance which costs from less than £2 a day, and will not only reimburse you for the excess but also cover the tyres, wheels, glass, underbody and roof.

 If you have any queries do call a member of the MoneyMaxim car hire insurance team.